 What is the cost of a mini laser engraver?

-A mini or portable laser engrvaers may cost you from $200 to $2500 deoedning on its capacity and intelligence.
-For example, there are some handhled laser engravers like a pen available at around $100 to $250.
-These mini engravers are actually etching tool that are used by the crafters to etch leather or other items.
-Notably, those etching machines cannot engrave at given patterns as the maneuver of the mini engraver is done the human hands.
-On the other side, mini laser engravers like xTool F1 and Atomstack M4 are purely handheld but are able to engrave any material.
+Mini or portable laser engravers may cost you from $200 to $2500 depending on their capacity and intelligence.
+For example, there are some handheld laser engravers like a pen available at around $100 to $250.
+These mini engravers are etching tool that are used by crafters to etch leather or other items.
+Notably, those etching machines cannot engrave at given patterns as the mini engraver’s maneuver is done on the human hands.
+On the other side, mini laser engravers like xTool F1 and Atomstack M4 are purely handheld but can engrave any material.
 These machine operates with computer programming and automatically adjust power, focus, and accuracy intelligently.

-Handheld laser engravers are not meant to cut metal, though they can cut metal, if appropriate laser power is introduced in the portable machine.
+Handheld laser engravers are not meant to cut metal, though they can cut metal if appropriate laser power is introduced in the portable machine.
 If you consider the price of a handheld laser engraver, it stays around $500 to $1500 which cannot bring such powerful laser power for you to cut metal.
-In a nutshell, portable laser engravers are used to engrave differant materials, usually smaller pieces and perform laser markings on top of metal, metal alloys and other sensitive materials through 1064 nm wavelength laser pwoer generated by IR lasers.
+In a nutshell, portable laser engravers are used to engrave different materials, usually smaller pieces, and perform laser markings on top of the metal, metal alloys, and other sensitive materials through the 1064 nm wavelength laser power generated by IR lasers.

 Can Handheld laser engravers cut wood?

 However, not all portable laser engravers can cut.
-For example, the Atomstack M40 is a single 20W IR laser-based engraver that only engraves and laser mark.
-It cannot cut anything due to the fact that IR lasers deliver laser at 1064 wavelength whish is an invisible range.
-On contrary, diode lasers use 465 nm wavelength which effectively cuts wood and other materials.
+For example, the Atomstack M40 is a single 20W IR laser-based engraver that only engraves and laser marks.
+It cannot cut anything because IR lasers deliver laser at 1064 wavelength which is an invisible range.
+On the contrary, diode lasers use 465 nm wavelength which effectively cuts wood and other materials.

 Do Laser Engravings Last?

 Yes, laser engraving lasts for a longer time unless the material is destroyed by something else.
 In general, the longevity of laser engraving depends on the material being engraved, the conditions to which it is exposed, and the quality of the engraving itself.
-For example, metal engravings done by the fiber laser or IR lasers lasts for an infinite time unless the material gets into contact of harsh weather or fraction resulting from any other materials.
-Glass engravings also last for lifetime till the glass itself gets destroyed.
-We recommend you use the right laser engraver so that the power, depth, and focus remain accurate which directly affect the longevity of the engraving.
+For example, metal engravings done by the fiber laser or IR lasers last for an infinite time unless the material comes into contact with harsh weather or fractions resulting from any other materials.
+Glass engravings also last for a lifetime till the glass itself gets destroyed.
+We recommend you use the right laser engraver so that the power, depth, and focus remain accurate which directly affects the longevity of the engraving.

 Handheld laser engravers can now do the job of large laser engravers due to emerging technology and other intelligence.
-We strongly recommend you to know your need and choose the right laser engraver accordingly.
+We strongly recommend you know your needs and choose the right laser engraver accordingly.